hx517/RBDA_Project/README.md

 * Output can be found in cleandata.csv, get in dumbo using: `hadoop fs -getmerge cleaned_data.csv cleaned_data.csv`

 # Data Analysis
-* Run	the	Data Analysis Python programs using	Spark: `spark-submit 'namehere.py' NYPD_Complaint_Data_Historic.csv`
+* Run	the	Data Analysis Python programs using	Spark: `spark-submit namehere.py cleaned_data.csv`
 * Output can be found in `output_file_name.out`, get in dumbo using: `hadoop fs -getmerge 'output_namehere.out' 'output_namehere.out'`
 * Then download output files to local.